Military cabinet of Min Aung Hlaing

-Due to the state of emergency, the cabinet is led by Prime Minister Min Aung Hlaing rather than Acting President Myint Swe, despite the president being the constitutional head of government.
+Due to the state of emergency, the cabinet was led by Prime Minister Min Aung Hlaing rather than Acting President Myint Swe, despite the president being the constitutional head of government.

+The legitimacy of the SAC appointed provisional government has been challenged by the Committee Representing Pyidaungsu Hluttaw (CRPH) which has appointed a rival National Unity Government of Myanmar (NUG).

+The provisional government was dissolved with the conclusion of the state of emergency at the end of July 2025, and the National Defence and Security Council appointed Nyo Saw to lead a new union government.

 Background

 The 2021 coup came in the aftermath of the general election on 8 November 2020, in which the National League for Democracy won 396 out of 476 seats in parliament, an even larger margin of victory compared to that in the 2015 election.
 The military's proxy party, the Union Solidarity and Development Party, won only 33 seats.

 The army disputed the results, claiming that the vote was fraudulent.
 The coup attempt had been rumored for several days, prompting statements of concern from Western powers such as France, the United States, and Australia.

 On the morning of 1 February 2021, President Win Myint, State Counsellor Aung San Suu Kyi, as well as several Union Ministers, State and Region Chief Ministers, State and Region Ministers, and elected MPs, were detained by the military.
 Since then, the State Administration Council has governed the country.
 The military deposed the elected civilian government and General Min Aung Hlaing, the commander-in-chief of Defence Services, announced the formation of a caretaker government with himself as prime minister and extended military rule through 2023, state media reported on 1 August 2021.

 This caretaker government is the second in Burmese history since independence.